psahgal/Cookbook/README.md

 Proposed Features:
 - Ability to upload recipes to a central server
 - Ability to download recipes from a central server

+Files:
+Source code is in the folder src/com/cookbook.